-The evidence without the burdock, and without going on gut feelings or on the alleged difficult relationship the Wlasiuk had, is pretty convincing and in my opinion, raised a reasonable doubt.
+The state’s case without the burdock, and without going on gut feelings or on the alleged difficult relationship the Wlasiuk had, is pretty unconvincing and in my opinion, raised a reasonable doubt.

 I could not help noticing some similarities with the movie My Cousin Vinny when the defense expert proved how the tire tracks meant the car was out of control.

 I am also sorry to say that there was also a little comedic vibe when Dr. Terzian explained how Patty was suffocated but there were no signs of a physical struggle. (see attached video)